 As with any dental procedure at our practice, we outline all of your options before starting teeth bonding treatment.
 We recommend cosmetic tooth bonding to patients with teeth that have minor injuries and aren’t severely decayed.
 In situations where the teeth have more damage and sufficient decay, we will advise patients to consider a veneer, crown, or other treatment instead.

 Patients interested in whitening their teeth should do so before we bond the tooth.
-We warn patients that the bond won’t change colour to match the rest of the teeth if whitening treatment is completed after bonding treatment.
+We warn patients that the bond won’t change colour to match the rest of the teeth if teeth whitening treatment is completed after bonding treatment.
 Whitening gels won’t harm composite resin, but they won’t change its colour either.
 If you are happy with the colour of your teeth, there is no reason to delay cosmetic bonding treatment.

 Composite Teeth Bonding Material